Did you know that people only read 20% of the written content on a page?

 Remember that whilst you want your brand recognized, you want it associated with helpful and encouraging experiences.
 Avoid any outrageously controversial or delicate themes, unless they’re topics your brand covers.

 2. Increased Conversions

 Converting sales is the main goal of video marketing and companies have reported an increase in conversions from pages featuring video content.

 School social network Driving Sales has noticed an impressive 27% increase in click-through rates and a 34% higher web conversion rate.

 Like building brand awareness, sharing video content helps foster trust among your digital community.

-Product reviews, customer testimonials, and expert interviews are all types of video content that will help strengthen the bond between your company and existing clients, potential customers and employee candidates.
+Product reviews, customer testimonials, and expert interviews are all types of video content that will help strengthen the bond between your company and existing students, potential students and employee candidates.